Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Quantum Algorithm for Shortest-Path Trees

 Now we describe a quantum SPT algorithm that is based on Dijkstra's algorithm.
-It will have the same feature that at any time, the tree $T$ is a shortest-path tree for the vertices in $T$.
+It will have the same feature that at any time, the tree $T$ is a shortest-path tree for the nodes in $T$.

 First we prove correctness of the algorithm. \begin{proposition} Let $G = (V,E,w)$ be an undirected graph with weights $w: E \to \real_{\geq 0}$, and $C_{v_0}$ the connected component of $v_0 \in V$.
 Then Algorithm $\spt(G,v_0)$ outputs a shortest-path tree from $v_0$ that spans $C_{v_0}$. \end{proposition} \begin{proof} We choose the success probability of each call to $\minfind$ to be $1-\delta/n$, so that the total success probability is at least $(1-\delta/n)^n \geq 1-\delta$.
 Assuming this, correctness of the algorithm follows from Dijkstra's algorithm provided that we can show that each iteration adds a least-cost border edge to $T$, if it exists.
-To this end, notice that in every iteration we have the following invariants directly after step 3: \begin{enumerate} \item The vertices of $T$ are partitioned into subsets $P_1,\dots,P_L$ whose sizes are nonincreasing powers of 2, and such that $|P_k| > \sum_{i=k+1}^L |P_i|$. \item For every $1 \leq k \leq L$, the set $B_k$ contains up to $|P_k|$ least-cost border edges from $P_k$ to distinct nodes outside of $P_k$. \end{enumerate} Now let $T$ be the SPT constructed so far, let $(u,v)$ be a least-cost border edge of $T$, and let $P_1,\dots,P_L$ denote the vertex subsets directly after step 3.
+To this end, notice that in every iteration we have the following invariants directly after step 3: \begin{enumerate} \item The nodes of $T$ are partitioned into subsets $P_1,\dots,P_L$ whose sizes are nonincreasing powers of 2, and such that $|P_k| > \sum_{i=k+1}^L |P_i|$. \item For every $1 \leq k \leq L$, the set $B_k$ contains up to $|P_k|$ least-cost border edges from $P_k$ to distinct nodes outside of $P_k$. \end{enumerate} Now let $T$ be the SPT constructed so far, let $(u,v)$ be a least-cost border edge of $T$, and let $P_1,\dots,P_L$ denote the node subsets directly after step 3.
 Without loss of generality, assume that $u \in P_k$.
 Since the edge $(u,v)$ is a least-cost border edge of $T$, it must also be a least-cost border edge of $P_k$ from the subset

 Indeed, if there were another edge $(\hat u,\hat v) \in E_{\neq k}$ with $\cost(\hat u,\hat v) < \cost(u,v)$, then $(\hat u,\hat v)$ would be a border edge of $T$ with lower cost than $(u,v)$, which is a contradiction.